matansh/secure_dns_proxy/README.md

 For anything fancier then this "simple" implementation I would recommend using using higher level api's / open source utils.

+#### `concurrent_socket_implementation.py`
+This is the same implementation as `socket_implmentation.py` only served executed as consumer / producer
+- consumer: reads dns requests from its assigned "wire" (tcp/udp) then queue's a new task for it
+- producer: reads tasks from our thread safe queue, resolves the DNS name via cloudflare and responds over its assigned "wire"

 ## Execution
 #### docker compose
 Note: docker compose does not currently support exposing both tcp and udp for a single port.